 Accept any offer of suitable paid work

-We recognise your duties as a principal carer, but you must accept an offer of suitable paid work.
+If your mutual obligation requirements require you to look for work, you must accept any offer of suitable paid work.
 This is any work you’re capable of doing.

 You’ll get a penalty if you either:

 Read about demerits and penalties.